Before my first visit to Charlottesville, I’d heard the hype about what a great place it was, how beautiful it was

 Stretching 348 miles long through the Commonwealth of Virginia, the James River is the source of a variety of fun outdoor activities.

 Note: I went tubing with my boyfriend and his family and it was a LOT of fun!
-We rented tubes from James River Runners (including a few extras to carry our food and drink coolers) and stopped part way to enjoy lunch and drinks along one of the banks.
-Highly recommend it on a hot summer day!
+We rented tubes from James River Runners (including a few extras to carry our food and drink coolers) and stopped partway to enjoy lunch and drinks along one of the banks of the river.
+I highly recommend it on a hot summer day!